 Under Tim’s leadership, the firm became a founding member of The World Services Group (WSG), a multi-disciplinary network of more than 120 independent law, accounting, and investment banking firms that operate in more than 150 jurisdictions around the world.
 Tim served as the WSG chair from 2003-2004.

 Tim is also devoted to advancing the rule of law.
-A recognized leader of the bar, he has held senior leadership positions in the International Bar Association, American Bar Association, State Bar of Texas, The Center for American and International Law, and the CEELI Institute.
+A recognized leader of the bar, he has held senior leadership positions in the International Bar Association (IBA), American Bar Association, State Bar of Texas, The Center for American and International Law, and the CEELI Institute.
 He has also served as a member of the executive board of Southern Methodist University Dedman School of Law, and as president of the International Bar Association Foundation.
-In recognition of his outstanding and unique contribution to the work of the International Bar Association, in 2021 Tim was elected as an Honorary Life Member of the IBA.
+In recognition of his outstanding and unique contribution to the work of the IBA, Tim was elected as an Honorary Life Member of the IBA in 2021.

 A devoted ambassador for the firm and an active advocate for numerous causes, Tim is committed to serving his community.
 He has served in senior leadership roles and on the boards of directors of the World Affairs Council of Dallas/Fort Worth, Dallas Regional Chamber, YMCA of Metropolitan Dallas, American Heart Association - Dallas Division, Japan America Society of Dallas/Fort Worth, Southern Methodist University Tate Lecture Series, Southern Methodist University Tower Center for Public Policy and International Affairs, and Crossroads Community Services.
-He also serves as a trustee of The First United Methodist Church - Dallas.
+He also has served as a trustee of The First United Methodist Church - Dallas.
 In 2019, Tim was appointed by Mayor Eric Johnson to chair the City of Dallas Ethics Advisory Commission and to assemble and lead a task force charged with overhauling the city's ethics code and establishing safeguards to ensure ethical behavior in government.
 In 2021, the Dallas City Council unanimously approved and adopted into law each of the proposed reforms that were recommended by the task force.

 Tim has been, and continues to be, widely recognized for his work as a lawyer and his contributions to his community.
-Chambers USA (Chambers and Partners) named him an "Eminent Practitioner" in Texas and one of America’s leading lawyers for banking and finance, 2010-2021.
+Chambers USA (Chambers and Partners) named him a Senior Statesperson in Texas and one of America’s leading lawyers for banking and finance, 2010-2023.
 He was selected as a "2021 Lawyer of the Year" by Best Lawyers (Woodward/White, Inc.), and lauded by D CEO Magazine's Dallas 500 as "one of the most influential leaders in North Texas" from 2016-2021 (D Magazine Partners).
-Tim has been included in The Best Lawyers in America from 2003-2022 (Woodward/White, Inc.) and in Texas Super Lawyers from 2003-2020 (Thomson Reuters).
+Tim has been included in The Best Lawyers in America from 2003-2024 (Woodward/White, Inc.) and in Texas Super Lawyers from 2003-2023 (Thomson Reuters).
 He is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.
 The Sigma Chi Fraternity recognized Tim in 2015 with the Significant Sig Award.
 In 2020, Tim was named a distinguished alumnus of Southern Methodist University Dedman School of Law.